 The course provides the groundwork for a basic introduction to general psychology.
 The principal areas of history, awareness, learning, and the self are covered.
-Specific topics include personality, memory, motivation and emotion, sensation and perception, and
+Specific topics include personality, memory, motivation and emotion, sensation and perception, and consciousness.
+Prerequisite: none

 PSY 202 PSYCHOLOGY OF ADJUSTMENT